developmentseed/cogeo-mosaic/README.md

-  create-from-features  Create mosaic definition from GeoJSON features or features collection footprint             Create geojson from list of files info                  Return info about the mosaic merge                 [EXPERIMENTAL] Create a high resolution image from a MosaicJSON. overview              [EXPERIMENTAL] Create a low resolution image from a MosaicJSON. update                Update a mosaic definition from list of files upload                Upload mosaic definition to backend
+  create-from-features  Create mosaic definition from GeoJSON features or features collection footprint             Create geojson from list of files info                  Return info about the mosaic mosaic-to-cog         [EXPERIMENTAL] Create a high resolution mosaic image from a MosaicJSON. overview              [EXPERIMENTAL] Create a low resolution mosaic image from a MosaicJSON. update                Update a mosaic definition from list of files upload                Upload mosaic definition to backend
 ```